Title: Of Fire and Stars

 There was a time where I felt like finishing this was the only reason for reading this, not the pleasure or entertainment anymore because honestly, I barely felt entertained in this book.
 I didn’t care where things will go anymore.
 All I wanted was to finish it because I hate the idea of DNF-ing a book especially that if it is one of my most anticipated reads.
 So I decided to hold on and hope that things will get better.
 Fortunately, I somehow found something to love and enjoy in this book.

-Dennaleia and Amaranthine’s tandem and how their relationship speaks for the whole lgbt community.
-That’s the only aspect in this book that made me entertained and apparently, caught my heart.
+Dennaleia and Amaranthine’s tandem, that’s the only aspect in this book that made me entertained and apparently, caught my heart.
 When these two met, they neither had a relationship with the same sex before nor had special feelings.
 They’re both straight, that’s why I was so intrigued on how they are going to handle things and their newly discovered feelings.

 Dennaleia’s feelings or attachment to Amaranthine may seem a bit fast but the relationship of these two was slowly and strongly built.
 Denna and Mare’s relationship proved that love has no boundaries.
 It sees no age, no gender, no race, no limits, no circumstances.
 That’s the message Of Fire and Stars give and the thing I loved in this book.
 I could go on and on and on reading Dennaleia and Amaranthine’s story for God knows how long.